eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> L

 - **large**: means big, usually with many employees or a lot of money.
 For instance, He got a job at a large corporation.

+- **leading a team**: means being in charge of a group of people and guiding them to achieve their goals.
+It's like being the captain of a ship.

 - **Let's get started** is a phrase used to initiate an activity, meeting, or session.
 It signals that it's time to begin the planned activities.
 For example, at the start of a meeting, someone might say, Let's get started with the first topic.